rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 We need to synchronize the access to the state since the `handleComplete` method is called concurrently by the forked tasks.
-There are a million way to do it.
+There are a million ways to do it.
 The only one we don't want to use is calling a `synchronized` block.
-[As you might remember](https://blog.rockthejvm.com/ultimate-guide-to-java-virtual-threads/#6-pinned-virtual-threads), virtual threads don't work well with `synchronized` blocks, since the carrier thread is pinned to the virtual thread and so it blocks waiting for the lock to be released.
+[As you might remember](https://blog.rockthejvm.com/ultimate-guide-to-java-virtual-threads/#6-pinned-virtual-threads), virtual threads don't work well with `synchronized` blocks since the carrier thread is pinned to the virtual thread, and so it blocks waiting for the lock to be released.

-We can use a `ReentrantLock` to synchronize the access to the state instead, which doesn't suffer of the above problem:
+We can use a `ReentrantLock` to synchronize the access to the state instead, which doesn't suffer the above problem:

 ```java
 static class ShutdownOnResult<T> extends StructuredTaskScope<T> {